-During spring or over Easter holidays, one of the favorite themes for toddlers and preschoolers is surely a bunny!
+During spring or over an Easter holidays, one of the favorite themes for toddlers and preschoolers is surely a bunny!
 And when we talk about bunnies, we can’t forget their favorite food – carrots!
-Carrot fine motor play is a super easy activity to set up and helps a child with both small movements and hand-eye coordination.
+Carrot fine motor play is a super easy activity to set up and helps child with both small movements and hand-eye coordination.

 When I spotted Gummi Carrot Candy, I knew immediately they would make a fantastic resource for fine motor skills.
 They were solid enough and the perfect size to pick up with fine motor tools.
 Using an egg carton, I was able to set up our Carrot Fine Motor Play activity within a couple of minutes.

 What we used for carrot fine motor activity?

 - gummi carrots

 - Helping Hands Fine Motor Tool Set (find here: United States | Canada | United Kingdom)